microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 A data exploration workshop is planned for **DATE RANGE**.
 This data exploration workshops will be **X**-**Y** days, not including the time to gain access resources.
 The purpose of the data exploration workshop is as follows:

-1. Ensure that Microsoft team can access the data and compute resources that are necessary for the ML feasibility study
+1. Ensure the team can access the data and compute resources that are necessary for the ML feasibility study

 2. Ensure that the data provided by **Customer** is of quality and is relevant to the ML solution